UMKC-GDT/test-repo-2/README.md

 Jake(?): I play an eletric guitar when i burst out lighting tocking the jam HELL YEAH!!!
 Jake(?): Did you know I'm a leader of an alpha wolf?
 Once it hits full moon, I'm going to AWOOOOOOOOOOOO Jake(?): I have boundaries you have to follow.
 DON'T. TOUCH.
 MY.
 TAIL.
 If you ever touch my tail, you'll get your ass whooping. /srs
-Jake(?):Watch out, I'll protect you at all cost....
+Jake(?): Watch out, I'll protect you at all cost....

 Alvin: What....?
-Alvin: Don't fuck with me, that's not who I am.
+Alvin: Don't fuck with me, that's not who I am Luka.
+Luka: Oh? whoops my bad cuh
+Alvin: LUKA.
+We are not in 2025!!
+Move out of my way, what year is it??
+Alvin: ...
+Sakura: Sorry!
+Sorry!
+I just got here!
+What did I miss?

 Hii